What Makes Sentences Semantically Related: A Textual Relatedness Dataset and Empirical Study: Related Work and Our Approach to Annotating for Semantic Relatedness

-Several datasets for sentence pair similarity have been created, including: STS \cite{agirre2012semeval,agirre2013sem,agirre2014semeval,agirre2015semeval,agirre2016semeval}, MRPC \cite{dolan2005automatically}, and LiSent \cite{li2006sentence}.
-All of them ask annotators to provide coarse labels for sentence pairs corresponding to the degree of semantic similarity (usually an integer between 1 and 5).
-However, even with such coarse labeling, often the categorical definitions make annotation difficult: for e.g., the STS 2012--2016 questionnaires ask annotators to make the distinction between \textit{2: not equivalent but share some details} and \textit{1: not equivalent, but are on the same topic}, which is often not straightforward.
-In contrast, it is often easier to compare pairs of sentences and determine which is more related.
-(Note also that even though STS was meant to determine semantic similarity, the descriptions of categories 1 and 2 incorporate aspects of semantic relatedness, thereby muddying the waters w.r.t.\@ the phenomenon being annotated.)
-SICK \cite{marelli2014sick} had a coarse ordinal labeling scheme with paraphrases on one end, entailment in the middle, and contradictory sentence pairs on the other end.
-While this dataset was called a semantic relatedness dataset, as evident from the labeling schema, it is more in-line with a similarity or entailment annotation. \citet{conneau2018senteval} and \citet{chandrasekaran2021evolution} categorize it as a `semantic similarity' dataset.

-For our annotations, we avoid fuzzy ill-defined levels of relatedness.
-We rely instead on the intuitions of fluent English speakers to judge relative rankings of sentence pairs by relatedness.
+\rd{\bl{Existing} datasets created for sentence pair similarity (e.g., STS \cite{agirre2012semeval,agirre2013sem,agirre2014semeval,agirre2015semeval,agirre2016semeval}, MRPC \cite{dolan2005automatically}, and LiSent \cite{li2006sentence}) ask annotators to choose among coarse similarity labels.
+This \smm{leads to} information loss \smm{and} makes annotation difficult because distinctions between categories are often not clear; for example, the STS 2012--2016 questionnaires ask annotators to make the distinction between \textit{2: not equivalent but share some details} and \textit{1: not equivalent, but are on the same topic}, which is often not straightforward. \smm{Further,} despite claiming to determine semantic similarity, the descriptions of categories 1 and 2 incorporate aspects of semantic relatedness --- an amalgamation muddying the waters with respect to the phenomenon being annotated.
+Such an amalgamation \smm{is also seen in} the SICK \cite{marelli2014sick} dataset which combines a labeling scheme from STS with those about entailment and contradiction. \smm{These datasets have helped make progress in the field, but there is a need for relatedness datasets obtained strictly from relatedness judgments as opposed to a hybrid involving artificially created categories for similarity and entailment.} } For our annotations, \smm{we avoid fuzzy ill-defined categories}, and rely instead on the intuitions of fluent English speakers to judge \textbf{relative rankings} of sentence pairs by relatedness.